laurentmackay/CPM_RD_matlab/README.md

 Variable definitions may reference other variable definitions, but note that any variable name referenced in a variable definition must have already been defined in the file That is, we will not sort out the order of variable definitions for you.

-# CPM_RD_matlab

-A general purpose 2D stochastic implementation of reaction-diffusion systems using the SSSA (SSA0_fun.m), with a Cellular-Potts Model component (CPM_step.m) to provide a dyanmic domain for the chemical reactions and diffusion to occur in.
-See CPM_ReadMe.pdf for more details on these algorithms.

-## Auto-generation of SSA Code (mk_fun)
-Due to the way MATLAB handles functions (pass by value), it is computationally inefficient to compute chemical reaction propensities inside of a function.
-Instead, we specify the update rules in a script `update_alpha_chem0.m`, and automatically generate a SSSA function with those rules inside of it.

-The template for the SSSA is kept in a script called `SSA0.m`.
-This template is a fully functional MATLAB script, but it is written in a "covenient" manner and is not the most efficient implementation as it is a script calling scripts.
-Therefore, the template/script can be converted into a function automatically using mk_fun('SSA0').
-This will create a new/overwrite the file `SSA0_fun.m` where any scripts called inside `SSA0.m` will be inlined for computational efficiency.

-The generation of the function is fast enough that it can be run everytime a simulation is started.
-See line 115 of main2.m

-## Chemical Reactions
-Currently, the chemical reactions are based on the model found in [1] (see Tang2018.pdf).
-However, we aim to make the chemical model modular so that it can be modified to arbitrary chemical models without touching the SSSA algorithm files.

-Currently, all propensities are computed from a single script `update_alpha_chem0.m`, which is a first step in the modularization.
-However, updates to the simulation state array are still hardcoded in `SSA0.m`, so there is still a fair amount of work to do on that front.

-## References:

-[1] Kaixi Tang,Colton G. Boudreau, Claire M. Brown ,Anmar Khadra.
-Paxillin phosphorylation at serine 273 and its effects on Rac, Rho and adhesion dynamic.
-PLOS Comp.
-Bio.
-2018.